 What is R-Value?

 R-Value is the rating system used to grade insulation products or a material’s insulating properties.
-“R” stands for “resistance.”
-This means the resistance the product has against temperature conduction.
-When a product or home has a high R-value, this means it is well insulated.
+The “R” stands for “resistance” and refers to the resistance a material has to heat flow, or temperature conduction.
+When a product or home has a high R-Value, this means it is well insulated.

 - Rigid panels